 To save money, joining the American Alpine Club will provide $7,500 in evacuation coverage to a local hospital and $300,000 to get you back home.
 These are bargains at $65/year and $250/year, respectively.
 Most people upgrade that basic coverage for a few hundred dollars.
 Global Rescue and Redpoint’s Ripcord Rescue Travel Protection program are other popular evacuation companies but have become very expensive.

-With all these policies, you must follow their rules strictly, or you will not be covered – and I mean precisely.
-One misstep, and you are not covered.
+With all these policies, to be covered, you must follow their rules strictly, and I mean precisely.
+One misstep and the policy will not cover your expenses.
 Again, exactly.
-Also, most do not cover searches, and those who do, have low limits.
+Also, most do not cover searches if you get lost, and those who offer coverage have low limits.

 Tibet